-Ray Tracing and RTX.
-While different acceleration structures and traversal methods for ray tracing are still an active area of research, most ray tracing-based software today uses some sort of ray tracing middleware API, such as Embree for CPUs [20], or Vulkan [8], DXR [10], and OptiX [11, 14] for GPUs.
+2.1 Ray Tracing and RTX.

+While different acceleration structures and traversal methods for ray tracing are still an active area of research, most ray tracing-based software today uses some sort of ray tracing middleware API, such as Embree for CPUs [Wald et al. 2014], or Vulkan [Koch et al. 2020], DXR [Microsoft 2020], and OptiX [Morley 2019; Parker et al. 2010] for GPUs.

 Of particular interest to this paper is the Turing architecture, whose RTX capabilities allow for hardware-accelerated ray tracing, and in particular hardware-accelerated BVH traversal as well as instance transformations.
-For more details on the Turing architecture, we refer to recent descriptions from NVIDIA [7, 13].
-For our implementation we use the Turing hardware RTX capabilities through OptiX [14] (more specifically, through OWL [19] and OptiX 7 [11]), but observe that the exact same ideas would also work in Vulkan Ray Tracing (VKR) [8] and DirectX Ray Tracing (DXR) [10], or any other API that exposed hardware instancing and user-code intersection programs.
+For more details on the Turing architecture, we refer to recent descriptions from NVIDIA [Kilgariff et al. 2018; NVIDIA Corp [n.d.]].
+For our implementation we use the Turing hardware RTX capabilities through OptiX [Parker et al. 2010] (more specifically, through OWL [Wald 2020] and OptiX 7 [Morley 2019]), but observe that the exact same ideas would also work in Vulkan Ray Tracing (VKR) [Koch et al. 2020] and DirectX Ray Tracing (DXR) [Microsoft 2020], or any other API that exposed hardware instancing and user-code intersection programs.

-Cylinders, Curves, and Hair.
+2.2 Cylinders, Curves, and Hair.

 This paper is about accelerating the ray tracing of predominantly long and thin primitives such as cylinders, rounded cone stumps, curves, ribbons, etc. In scientific visualization such shapes often appear in the form of glyphs or stream lines.
-The latter can be realized effectively by linearly connecting a set of control points through rounded and/or varying-radius cylinder segments (see, e.g., Han et al. [5]).
+The latter can be realized effectively by linearly connecting a set of control points through rounded and/or varying-radius cylinder segments (see, e.g., Han et al. [Han et al. 2019]).

 In photo-realistic rendering, the most common occurrence for long, thin, primitives are hair and fur, which are typically rendered as either linear, quadratic, or cubic curve segments.
-For linear (but still varying-radius) segments ray-primitive intersectors have been proposed, for example, by Han et al. [5] and Quilez [15], who called those primitives links and capsules, respectively.
-Various ray-curve intersectors have been proposed, for example, by Nakamaru et al. [12], Woop et al. [20, 21], Binder et al. [1], and Reshetov et al. [16, 17].
+For linear (but still varying-radius) segments ray-primitive intersectors have been proposed, for example, by Han et al. [Han et al. 2019] and Quilez [Quilez 2016], who called those primitives links and capsules, respectively.
+Various ray-curve intersectors have been proposed, for example, by Nakamaru et al. [Nakamaru and Ohno 2002], Woop et al. [Wald et al. 2014; Woop et al. 2014], Binder et al. [Binder and Keller 2018], and Reshetov et al. [Reshetov 2017; Reshetov and Luebke 2018].
 We explicitly emphasize that our method is completely orthogonal to these ray-primitive intersection techniques: it is not another ray-curve/hair intersector, but a general acceleration method applicable to any such primitive type.